bonitasoft/bonita-doc/md/bdm-in-rest-api.md

 ## Use case

-The example demonstrates best practices when developing a REST API Extension accessing [Business Data](define-and-deploy-the-bdm.md).
+This example demonstrates best practices when developing a [REST API Extension](rest-api-extensions.md) accessing [Business Data](define-and-deploy-the-bdm.md).
-Special attention is focused on performance matters.
+Special attention is paid on performance matters.

 Image below shows the BDM model used for the example use-case:

 ![BDM model used](images/bdm_model_for_rest_api_01.png)

-Note that the relations from car to wheel1, wheel2, wheel3, wheel4 are **[lazy](define-and-deploy-the-bdm.md#lazy_eager_loading) relations**, meaning that the Wheels are **not retrieved** directly when retrieving a Car.
-The retrieval of related Wheel objects is only done **when accessing the fields** (via getWheel1(), ...).
+Note that the relations from car to wheel1, wheel2, wheel3, wheel4 are **[lazy](define-and-deploy-the-bdm.md#lazy_eager_loading) relations**.

 ## groovy code sample